 2020 marked the 400 year anniversary of the historic Mayflower voyage in 1620 from England to the land now known as the United States of America, which carried the Pilgrims, some seeking religious freedom, others a fresh start, to a new life across the Atlantic.

 The link between Chorley and the Mayflower voyage comes from Military Officer Myles Standish, who is believed to have been born and lived in Duxbury, Chorley.
 Myles played an integral part in the administration and defense of the Plymouth Colony and was the founder of Duxbury, Massachusetts.
-Much work has been done over the years to confirm his birthplace; his origins have long been the subject of historical debate.
+Much research has been done over the years to confirm his birthplace and his origins have long been the subject of historical debate.

 Prior to the Mayflower’s departure from Plymouth, England, Mayflower history was written in many towns and cities.
-The trail includes, amongst others, Chorley, Southampton, City of London, Plymouth England and Provincetown and Plymouth, USA.
-All the locations play a key part in the story of the Mayflower and the people involved.
+The trail included, amongst others: Chorley, Southampton, City of London, Plymouth England and Provincetown and Plymouth, USA.
+All the locations played a key part in the story of the Mayflower and the people involved.

 You can find out more about the national Mayflower 400 commemorations at www.Mayflower400uk.org